Abstergo666/CropCare-Vision/README.md

-# 🍃 Real-Time Leaf Disease Detection using Deep Learning | B.Tech Final Year Project
+# 🍃 Real-Time Leaf Disease Detection using Deep Learning

 This repository contains the code for real-time spinach leaf disease detection using a custom-trained Convolutional Neural Network (CNN) model.
 The system captures live video from an IP camera, performs classification using a Keras model, and optionally streams the annotated video over RTSP.